Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 ```

 Check if privileges are set correctly:
 This database needs to have `SELECT` privileges for a Role that your user has access to.
-Setting the `SELECT` privlage for the PUBLIC role will allow all users to read data from this database.
+Setting the `SELECT` privilege for the PUBLIC role will allow all users to read data from this database.
 * View privilege: [Doc](https://docs.snowflake.com/en/sql-reference/sql/show-grants.html)
 * Assign privileges: [Doc](https://docs.snowflake.com/en/sql-reference/sql/grant-privilege.html)